-ONLINE EXECUTIVE FUNCTIONING COACHING
+ONLINE EXECUTIVE FUNCTIONING COACHING FOR STUDENTS & ADULTS

-Why Executive Functioning Coaching?
+What is Executive Functioning Coaching?

-The student-parent battle has always been prevalent when a parent is managing the
+The student-parent battle has always been prevalent when a parent is managing the student’s education, but deep-seated issues are amplified now that many parents are expected to be their students’ teachers.

 Executive Functioning Coaching is a mash-up of targeted executive functioning support, tutoring, the teaching of study skills, and helping a student manage his or her education.
 A new structure must be built to accommodate each child, and it looks different than the structure of the usual school year.
 Each student can benefit from learning how to organize themselves, manage their tasks, chunk assignments into manageable parts, and initiate daunting work.